gregurco/jobeet-tutorial/docs/days/day-8.md

             $targetDirectory: '%jobs_directory%'
 ```

-Now you're ready to use this service in the controller:
+Now you’re ready to use this service in the controller:

 ```php
 // ...